Experienced Attorney Helping Oklahoma City Clients Stop Vehicle Repossession

 How to Stop Vehicle Repossession With Chapter 13 Bankruptcy

 Filing for Chapter 13 Bankruptcy could help you retain ownership of your vehicle.
 But filing for bankruptcy is a major financial decision that should be seen as a last resort.

 The automatic stay will also go into effect after filing for Chapter 13 Bankruptcy.
 The automatic stay will not completely protect you from repossession.
 Lenders still have the right to ask the court to lift the stay and allow them to repossess your vehicle.
 But a bankruptcy attorney can help you fight this request.

 If you want to keep your vehicle, you must incorporate the missed payments into your Chapter 13 repayment plan.
 In addition to making up for these missed payments, you must also stay current on monthly payments moving forward to keep your car.
 If the court approves your repayment plan—and you successfully complete all of the required payments—you will get to keep your vehicle.

 Schedule A Free Consultation With Our Vehicle Repossession Prevention Attorneys In Oklahoma

-> If you are at risk of losing your vehicle, seek legal representation from the experienced Oklahoma City vehicle repossession lawyers at Mitchell & Hammond as soon as possible.
+If you are at risk of losing your vehicle, seek legal representation from the experienced Oklahoma City vehicle repossession lawyers at Hammond Law Firm as soon as possible.
 We know how much families rely on their personal vehicles, which is why we are dedicated to helping them stop vehicle repossession.
 Let our team review your case to determine how to help you retain ownership of your vehicle.
 To schedule a free consultation, call 405-216-0007 or submit your information via the form on this website.